 This way, instead of the customer having to read 3 or 5 pages' worth of text, you can share an informative video that includes your voice and offer them insight into why it is better for them than anything else they could choose.

 In addition, it will help you close more deals as there's no room left for confusion or misunderstanding.

 Video outreach is a powerful sales strategy that can help you build awareness and increase conversions.
 The key to success with video outreach is understanding the psychology of your audience, which means knowing what they want from an online experience.

 Overall, the above video playbook will be handy if you are ready to incorporate videos into your outreach strategy.
-Make sure to have a simile on your face and invest in decent lighting, webcam, and sound quality to stand from your competitors.
+Make sure to use effective templates, surprise your prospects and remember the first and last 15 seconds rule.

 Also, make sure to include a compelling call to action button at the end where viewers have something tangible waiting for them on your site or to get a response.
 These simple guidelines should give you everything you need to get started with successful sales video outreach campaigns.